ietf-wg-cellar/matroska-specification/notes.md

 ### No Lacing

-When no lacing is used, the number of frames in the lace is ommitted, and only one frame can be stored in the Block.
+When no lacing is used, the number of frames in the lace is ommitted, and only one frame can be stored in the `Block`.
 Bits 5 and 6 of the Block Header flags are set to `0b00`.

-The Block for an 800-octet frame is as follows:
+The `Block` for an 800-octet frame is as follows:

 | Block Octet  | Value   | Description             |
 |:-------------|:--------|:------------------------|
 | 4-803        | <frame> | Single frame data       |
 Table: No Lacing{#blockNoLacing}

-When a Block contains a single frame, it **MUST** use this "no lacing" mode.
+When a `Block` contains a single frame, it **MUST** use this "no lacing" mode.

 ### Xiph Lacing